 “The way that you live in your home and the way that you sell your house are two different things.” –Barb Schwarz

 A real estate agent and their designated home sellers have an oddly unique symbiotic relationship in which they both benefit from the other.
-The home seller finally gets their house sold at the asking price they desire and the real estate agent gets a small profit out of it.
+The home seller finally gets their house sold at the asking price they desire, and the real estate agent gets a small profit out of it.
 This relationship of theirs is none like other.
-Arguably, there is no other professional relationship in the world that comes close to it.
-Some would even argue that after a certain time has elapsed, a seller and an agent’s relationship would evolve in such a way that it can be considered somewhat personal.
-This is because there is no other relationship apart from this that has both people involved spend so much time closely working together in achieving a mutual goal: the sale of a house.
+Arguably, no other professional involvement in the world comes close to it.
+Some would even argue that after a specific time has elapsed, a seller and an agent’s relationship would evolve in such a way that it can be considered somewhat personal.
+This is because there is no other relationship apart from this that has both people involved spend so much time carefully working together in achieving a mutual goal: the sale of a house.

 1.)
 Failing to keep the home clean

 Selling your home requires a degree of good impression on your buyers and one way to do that is to keep your house immaculately clean…all the time.
 When you have listed your home on the market, it should be ready for a showing on a moment’s notice which means you need to be seller aware at least 24/7.
 Have a plan to clean your house or at least have it presentable enough for any surprise potential buyers who might drop by.
 This is imperative because if you keep an unkempt home, not even your agent’s magnificent powers of persuasion and sales talk are going to convince a potential buyer.